EbuOgden/PythonPersonalAssistance/README.md

 Firstly, you should install <b>Pip</b> after that <b>wolframalpha</b> and <b>wikipedia</b> packages by Pip

-Navigate your folder to the folder which you put python assistance code and type these commands in terminal;
+Open terminal and Navigate to the folder which you put python assistance code and type these commands in terminal;

 PiP is already installed in Windows OS by python,